henrikenquist/aces-up/README.md

 - It is possible to run consecutive batches for one or more strategies and re-use deck(s) from previous won games (batches).
 By doing so, you can test new strategies for deck(s) you know can be solved.
 Note: Running more strategies using a deck which has a solution for one strategy will mess up the odds.
 This is the case since it is likely that such a deck can be solved in more than one way.
 Use a separate database for such experiments (which you should try, of course!).

-### Explore the unknown
+### Explore the unknown and reach out

 If that isn't enough for you, please go ahead and adapt the code to meet your needs and expand the functionality however you like (see `sandbox.py` for sample code and license below).

-Feel free to [contact me](https://github.com/henrikenquist) if you have used the code and want to collaborate, share improvements or additions, or if you have statistics from more strategies or larger batches.
+Feel free to [contact me](https://github.com/henrikenquist) if you have used the code and want to collaborate, share improvements or additions, report bugs, or if you have statistics from more strategies or larger batches. ...or to buy me a coffee!

 ### Other implementations of Aces Up

 Includes odds/proportion distribution for scores: https://github.com/jwnorman/aces-up

-Seems to use logic similar to strategy = [1, 1000]
+Seems to use logic similar to strategy = [200, 2]
 Wins:

 - n decks: 4 000 000